jdart1/arasan-chess/README.md

 - SyzygyUses50MoveRule - true to observe the 50 move draw rule when probing
 tablebases; false to have tablebase probes ignore the rule.
 Default is true.
 - SyzygyProbeDepth - maximum depth to probe tablebases.
 Default is 4.
-- SyzygyTbPath - path to the Syzygy tablebases.
+- SyzygyPath - path to the Syzygy tablebases.
 Multiple directories can be specified, separated by ':'.
 - MultiPV - followed by a number.
 Number of distinct best lines to display.
 Default is 1.